-Blueberry Compote is so easy and quick to make and is a great way to enjoy the benefits of this wonderful berry!!
+Blueberry Compote is so easy and quick to make and it’s a great way to enjoy the benefits of this wonderful berry!!

-Using just 3 ingredients, blueberry compote is ready in less than 15 minutes!!
-This is an ideal topping for breakfast, desserts and cake.
+Using just 3 ingredients, this compote is ready in less than 15 minutes!!
+This is an ideal topping for breakfast, desserts, and cake.

 Why you'll love this recipe